-Each school has its own baseline but is expected to match the state increase of these measures in the All Students group by the same amount (academic goals) or to the same goal (ELP and CGR) by the end of twelve years.
+Each school has its own baseline but is expected to match the state increase of these measures in the All Students group by the same amount (i.e., academic goals) or to the same goal (i.e., ELP and CGR) by the end of twelve years.
+Updated goals can be viewed in the Long-Term Goal tool at http://accrpt.tops.ncsu.edu/essa_ltg/ltg.html.

-10.2.
-Long-Term Goals for Subgroups
+10.2 Long-Term Goals for Subgroups

 In addition to long-term goals for the All Students group, long-term goals for reportable subgroups exist to ensure a closing of gaps between the economically disadvantaged and non-economically disadvantaged subgroups.
-The goal decreases the gaps of these two groups by approximately ten percentage points which equates to an approximately 33% reduction in the gap.
+The goal decreases the gaps between these two groups by approximately ten percentage points which equates to an approximately 33% reduction in the gap.
 The reduction of these two groups will also result in a reduction of gaps between other subgroups such as American Indian to White, Black to White, and Hispanic to White.

-10.3.
-Measures of Interim Progress
+10.3 Measures of Interim Progress